yihong0618/bilingual_book_maker/README.md

 - Use `--openai_key` option to specify OpenAI API key.
 If you have multiple keys, separate them by commas (xxx,xxx,xxx) to reduce errors caused by API call limits.
    Or, just set environment variable `BMM_OPENAI_API_KEY` instead.
 - A sample book, `test_books/animal_farm.epub`, is provided for testing purposes.
 - The default underlying model is [GPT-3.5-turbo](https://openai.com/blog/introducing-chatgpt-and-whisper-apis), which is used by ChatGPT currently.
-Use `--model gpt3` to change the underlying model to `GPT3`
+Use `--model gpt4` to change the underlying model to `GPT4` and use `--model gpt3` to change the model to `GPT3`.
+   If using `GPT4`, you can add `--use_context` to add a context paragraph to each passage sent to the model for translation (see below)
 5. support DeepL model [DeepL Translator](https://rapidapi.com/splintPRO/api/deepl-translator) need pay to get the token use `--model deepl --deepl_key ${deepl_key}`
 - Use `--test` option to preview the result if you haven't paid for the service.
 Note that there is a limit and it may take some time.
 - Set the target language like `--language "Simplified Chinese"`.
 Default target language is `"Simplified Chinese"`.